Mobile Multi-View Object Image Search: Datasets

 \textit{(i) \textit{Caltech-256 Mobile Product Search Dataset.}} This is a subset of the Caltech-256 Object Category Dataset~\cite{Caltech256}, which is used to evaluate the performance of the mobile product search system described in~\cite{34}.
 The dataset has $20$ categories and $844$ object images with clean background; objects are positioned at the image center.
 There are $60$ query images from six categories; query images contain background clutter.
 The original Caltech-256 dataset images were downloaded from Google Images.
 Figure~\ref{fig:Caltech256} shows sample images from the dataset.
 This is a single view object image dataset.
 Although the dataset contains multiple images of each category, the images are not multiple views of the same object, rather they are from different objects of the same category.

-\textit{(ii) Multi-View Object Images Dataset.} The main focus of this work is mobile multi-view object image search; hence it is crucial to have a suitable multi-view object image dataset to evaluate the performance of our system.
-To the best of our knowledge, such a dataset is not available.
-We constructed a new dataset from the Internet: Multi-view Object Image Dataset (\textit{MVOD}).
-Each object has at least two different images taken from different views. \textit{MVOD} dataset has six categories and $1664$ object images with a clean background; objects are positioned at the image center.
-There are $30$ query images from four categories, taken by a mobile phone (Samsung I9300 with 8MP built-in camera)..
-The dataset is suitable for a mobile product search system, containing images of daily life items sold on online stores, and hence, it is easy to generate query images with a mobile device.
+\textit{(ii) Multi-View Object Images Dataset (MVOD).} The main focus of this work is mobile multi-view object image search; hence it is crucial to have a suitable multi-view object image dataset to evaluate the performance of our system.
+To the best of our knowledge, such a dataset is not publicly available.
+We constructed a new dataset, called Multi-View Object Image Dataset (\textit{MVOD 5K}), from online shopping sites.
+The dataset has $5000$ images from $45$ different product categories (shoes, backpacks, eyeglasses, cameras, printers, guitars, pianos, coffee machines, vacuum cleaners, irons, etc.).
+There are 1827 different object instances (from 45 categories) and each object has at least two different images taken from different views.
+On the average, there are $40$ object instances and $111$ images per category and $3$ views per object.
+The images mostly have a clean background and objects are positioned at the image centers; this is on purpose, because the goal is to provide a good image of the product to attract the customers.
+The dataset is suitable for a mobile product search system, containing images of daily life items sold on online stores, and hence, it is easy to generate multi-view query images with a mobile device.
 Figure~\ref{fig:mvod-dataset} shows sample images from the dataset.
-The dataset is available at \url{www.cs.bilkent.edu.tr/~bilmdg/mvod/}.
+The dataset and more detailed description are available at \url{www.cs.bilkent.edu.tr/~bilmdg/mvod/}.